Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: Circuit design

 \subsection{Circuit design of the second-step quantum search}

-Figure~\ref{fig:two-step_circuit}(c) represents an actual circuit design based on Fig.~\ref{fig:two-step quantum search}, which illustrates a two-step quantum search algorithm for the TSP with $n=4$.
-Firstly, we apply Hadamard gates to the $nK$ qubits.
-Secondly, applying the first quantum search gate $G_1$ with the optimal time, the states of infeasible solutions are almost gone, which results in generating a superposition state of feasible solutions as indicated by Eq.~(\ref{eq:rp_initial_state}).
-We then employ the cost oracle of Eq.~(\ref{eq:rp_cost_oracle}) to the state, as studied in Ref~\cite{bang2012quantum}.
-For example, Fig.~\ref{fig:two-step_circuit} (d) illustrates one of the cost oracles constructed with multi-phase gates and the X-gate for TSP tours $\ket{00011011}$, the cost of which is given $W(00011011)=\pi/2$.
+Fig.~\ref{fig:two-step_circuit}(b) depicts an actual circuit design based on Fig.~\ref{fig:TSQS}, illustrating the TSQS algorithm for the TSP with $n=4$.
+First, we apply Hadamard gates to the $nK$ qubits.
+Next, we implement the first quantum search operator $\hat{G}_1$ for the optimal time, effectively eliminating the states of infeasible solutions and generating a superposition state of feasible solutions as indicated by Eq.~(\ref{eq:rp_initial_state}).
+Subsequently, we employ the cost oracle as described in Eq.~(\ref{eq:rp_cost_oracle}) to the state, following Ref~\cite{bang2012quantum}.
+For instance, Fig.~\ref{fig:two-step_circuit}(c) illustrates one of the cost oracles constructed using multi-phase gates and the X-gate for the TSP tour $\ket{00011011}$, the cost of which is $W(00011011) = \pi/2$.
 We construct the cost oracle for all feasible solution states.

-After constructing the cost oracle, we employ the Grover diffusion operator $D_2$, which acts only on the solution space of feasible solutions as shown in Fig.~\ref{fig:two-step quantum search} (c). $D_2$ can be represented using the first Grover operator $G_1$ as shown in Eq.~(\ref{eq:D2_1}).
-The optimal number of operation times for $G_1$ and $G_2$ are determined based on the time complexity of Eq.~(\ref{eq:Q1}) and Eq.~(\ref{eq:Q2}), respectively.
-The detailed information of each parameters is shown in Table I for the TSP with $n=3,4$.
+After constructing the cost oracle, we apply the Grover diffusion operator $\hat{D}_2$, which acts solely on the solution space of feasible solutions, as shown in Fig.~\ref{fig:TSQS}(c).
+The operator $\hat{D}_2$ can be represented using the first Grover operator $\hat{G}_1$, as indicated in Eq.~(\ref{eq:D2_1}).
+The optimal number of operations for $\hat{G}_1$ and $\hat{G}_2$ are determined based on the query complexity outlined in Eqs.~(\ref{eq:t1}) and (\ref{eq:t2}), respectively.
+Detailed information about each parameter is presented in Table I for the TSP with $n=3$ and $n=4$.